ML4SCI/DeepLense/DeepLense_SSL_from_real_dataset_Sreehari_Iyer/README.md

 This project focuses on evaluating of self-supervised learning techniques with Transformers utilizing real-world strong gravitational lensing dataset.

+Before training, download the lenses dataset from <a href = "https://drive.google.com/drive/folders/1JHEQFgyGedSm0pVfYH66cHmYOqlqm992?usp=sharing"> drive </a> and the nonlenses dataset from <a href = "https://drive.google.com/drive/folders/11vdOCZKp3tt-Ls-1d8xIfoXgyuLmL9S9?usp=sharing"> drive </a> and place them in lenses and nonlenses subdirectories respectively.
+Update the `data path` field in the config file with the path to the dataset.

 # Supervised Learning Baseline
 The supervised learning baselines trained can be found in this <a href="https://github.com/iyersreehari/DeepLense_SSL_Sreehari_Iyer/tree/main/working/supervised"> folder </a> <br>
 Following is the evaluation results computed over a held-out test dataset.